jake-hxf3/jake_hex_FIP/README.md

 # Project Name
 ![insert alt text](images/example.jpg)

-This is a project about [insert topic].
+This is a repository for the Final Integrated Project of Level 1 - Interactive Media Design.
 ## Installation 💻
 No installation required, simply download the zip file and extract.
 ## Usage